 For the longest time, I wished my family would eat beans.

-Then one day I experimented with black bean brownies and realized that if I made something with beans – but my family couldn’t SEE the beans – they’d eat it without a word.
+I realized that if I made something with beans – but my family couldn’t SEE the beans – they’d eat it without a word.

 Enter chocolate hummus!

-After testing this recipe no less than 5 times, testing different sweeteners with different amounts and adding vanilla and leaving it out and more cocoa and less cocoa and thicker and thinner…
+After testing this recipe no less than 5 times, using different sweeteners with different amounts and adding vanilla and leaving it out and more cocoa and less cocoa and thicker and thinner…

-My picky kid not only gave two thumbs up but asked for seconds on my dark chocolate hummus recipe.
-Here’s what you need:
+My picky kid not only gave two thumbs up but asked for seconds on this dark chocolate dessert hummus.

-- Garbanzo Beans.
+- Garbanzo Beans (Chickpeas).
 You can use canned beans, or you can cook dry beans yourself.
-Black beans also work well in this recipe.
+Black beans also work well in this chocolate hummus recipe.

 - Maple Syrup.
-We preferred this, but you can use granulated sugar as well.
-Honey will likely have too strong of a flavor for this hummus recipe.
+We prefer this sweetener, but you can use granulated sugar as well.
+Honey will likely have too strong of a flavor for chocolate hummus.

-- Baking Cocoa.
+- Cocoa Powder.
 I usually use raw cacao, but any unsweetened cocoa powder will work.

 Note that this recipe does NOT call for tahini.
 I found that the tahini flavor was too strong for this delicate cocoa brownie hummus, and it was expensive too.
 Why use it when you don’t need it?

 Step 2: Blend or puree until the mixture is smooth, about 30-60 seconds.
-Add water 1 Tbsp at a time to create the desired consistency.
-Taste the hummus and add the remaining maple syrup if desired.
+Add water 1 Tablespoon at a time to create the desired consistency.
+Taste the chocolate hummus and add additional maple syrup if desired.

-- Substitute almond extract and add shredded coconut for almond joy hummus
+- Use almond extract instead of vanilla and add shredded coconut for almond joy hummus.

-- Add cinnamon and cayenne for Mexican cocoa hummus
+- Add cinnamon and a pinch of cayenne pepper for Mexican cocoa hummus.

 - Add Nutella for hazelnut cocoa hummus.

-- Add peanut butter for cocoa peanut butter hummus (or sub another nut butter like almond butter)
+- Add peanut butter for peanut butter cup hummus (or substitute another nut butter like almond butter).

-- If you have caramel, consider drizzling on top with a pinch of salt for salted caramel brownie dip!
+- For a truly decadent treat, consider drizzling caramel on top with a pinch of salt for salted caramel brownie hummus!

-We most often use this hummus as a dip.
-We love it with fresh fruit like apples, strawberries, and raspberries.
-Or when we want something crunchy pita chips, graham crackers, and pretzels are our preferred scoopers.
-Here are some other fun ideas:
+We most often use this dark chocolate hummus recipe as a dip.
+We love it with fresh fruit like apples, strawberries, pears, and raspberries.
+For something crunchy, pita chips, graham crackers, and pretzels are our preferred scoopers.
+But the fun doesn’t end there!

-1. Make sandwiches or on top of toast
+- Make sandwiches or spread dessert hummus on top of toast

-3. Add to the top of fluffy pancakes or deep pocket waffles
+- Add brownie hummus to the top of fluffy pancakes or deep pocket waffles

-4. Use as a frosting for cakes and brownies
+- Use chocolate hummus as a frosting for cakes and brownies

 Can you buy chocolate hummus?

-Chocolate hummus became a trend, and brands like Sabra, Trader Joe’s, HEB, Boar’s Head, and ALDI now make chocolate hummus among other flavors.
+Chocolate hummus has become a trend, and brands like Sabra, Trader Joe’s, HEB, Boar’s Head, and ALDI now make chocolate hummus among other flavors.

 Is Sabra chocolate hummus healthy?

 As of this writing, Sabra chocolate hummus contains soybean oil and two preservatives.
-We avoid soy whenever possible, and there’s no need for preservatives when you can make your own in less than 5 minutes!
+We avoid soy whenever possible, and there’s no need for preservatives when you can use this chocolate hummus recipe to make your own in less than 5 minutes!

 How do you store chocolate hummus?

 Store in an airtight container in the refrigerator for up to one week or in a freezer for up to three months.
-Let the hummus thaw overnight in the refrigerator and stir well before serving.
+Let the frozen chocolate hummus thaw overnight in the refrigerator and stir well before serving.
+The texture does change slightly with freezing, so if you’re not a fan, just whip up a fresh batch when you want a treat!

 - Homemade Chocolate Mousse